dsccommunity/TheDSCBook/manuscript/designing-dsc.md

 	Ensure = 'Absent'
 }
 ```
 This doesn't make any sense!
 You want DNS installed - but not installed?
 Make up your mind!
 Because this kind of configuration can throw the LCM into an infinite loop of installing and uninstalling, DSC won't allow it.
-In fact, during its pre-scan of the MOF, the LCM will spot this duplicate "DNS" key and abort.
-It'll actually refuse to run anything in the MOF, just because of this one problem.
+In fact, DSC will detect the conflict upon trying to create a MOF from a configuration with these settings, an error will be returned, and a MOF will not be output.

 This is really, really important - and it can be tricky, because as you physically write a configuration script, there's no easy or obvious way to see exactly what the key properties are.
 You _can_ look it up, and I'll show you how, and you have to be very careful not to create duplicates.